-There are so many great kids’ websites, and probably no better time to explore them as now, while schools are closed.
+There are so many great kids’ websites, and probably no better time to explore them.
 Here’s a good starting list of some tried and true educational sites that parents and grandparents everywhere should be aware of.

 Kids can play online games, watch video clips of children’s TV shows, and get free printables.